 There are two ways to enter:

-*One lucky commenter or Tweeter will be chosen at random to receive a year of free Amazon Prime, given as a $75 Amazon gift card.
+*One lucky commenter or Tweeter will be chosen at random to receive six months of free Amazon Prime, given as a $75 Amazon gift card.
 Giveaway is open through September 30th, 2018 to U.S. residents at least 18 years of age.
 Entrants must be a member of SheSpeaks.
 If you are not a member, click here to join.
 Winner will be notified by email.